 Selling a Home in Pre-Foreclosure in Wildwood, MO

 Selling a home in pre-foreclosure in Wildwood, MO.
-Tough times can happen to anyone, but foreclosure is not the end of the road for homeowners.
-While losing your home and facing an enormous hit on your credit score is not a situation anyone wants to be in, you do have options if you find yourself there.
-Evervest Home Buyers is a cash house-buying company that buys Wildwood, MO homes in foreclosure.
-Our team is amiable and discreet.
-We can offer you an estimate right when you upload pictures, have a full offer for you in a matter of days, and close as quickly as you need us to – before the lender sells your house.
-Speak to a representative at (314) 730-0366 or contact us online to get out from under your debt.
-Depending on how much you owe, we may even be able to put enough cash in your pocket to fund your next move.
+If you are facing foreclosure and are upset at the prospect of losing your home and severely damaging your credit score, know that there are options available to you.
+Evervest Home Buyers is a cash home-buying company that purchases Wildwood, MO homes in foreclosure.
+Our team is cordial and discreet.
+We can have an estimate ready for you right when you upload pictures, have our official offer in a matter of days, and close in as little as month – before the lender officially foreclosures on your home.
+Call us at (314) 730-0366 or contact us online to get free of your debt.
+Depending on how much you owe, you may even be able to have some cash left over.

-- The lender officially begins foreclosure — If, after that period has ended you haven’t made your mortgage current, the lender will begin either a judicial foreclosure or a nonjudicial foreclosure.
+- The lender officially begins foreclosure — If, after that period has ended you haven’t made an agreement with your lender, the lender will take action with either a judicial foreclosure or a nonjudicial foreclosure.
 In a judicial foreclosure, the lender will file a lawsuit in court.
-In a nonjudicial foreclosure, you won’t have any official court proceedings, but they must abide by the rules set by Missouri statutes.
+In a nonjudicial foreclosure, you won’t have any official court proceedings, but they must abide by the regulations in by Missouri law.

-- Sale of the home — Whichever type of foreclosure the lender opts for, the home will will be sold in a public option.
-The lender will set a minimum bid taking into account the value of the house, the debt that remains unpaid, and any court costs or unpaid taxes.
+- Sale of the home — In either case, the house will will be sold in a public option.
+The lender will set a minimum bid which accounts for the value of the house, the debt that remains unpaid, and any court costs or unpaid taxes.

-- Eviction — Once the property has a new owner, you’ll have between three and 30 days to leave.
+- Eviction — Once the property has a new owner, you’ll have between three and 30 days to move out.
 If you remain in the home, the new owner can file an eviction lawsuit in court.

 How to Stop Foreclosure in Wildwood, MO